Pergamon: Theatre

 The well-preserved Theatre of Pergamon dates from the Hellenistic period and had space for around 10,000 people, in 78 rows of seats.
 At a height of 36 metres, it is the steepest of all ancient theatres.
 The seating area (koilon) is divided horizontally by two walkways, called diazomata, and vertically by 0.75 m stairways into seven sections in the lowest part of the theatre and six in the middle and upper sections.
 Below the theatre is a 247 m and up to 17.4 m terrace, which rested on a high retaining wall and was framed on the long side by a stoa.
 Coming from the Upper market, one could enter this from a tower-building at the south end.
 This terrace had no space for the circular orchestra, which was normal in a Greek theatre, so only a wooden stage building was built which could be taken down when there was no performance taking place.
 Thus, the view along the terrace to the Temple of Dionysos at the northern end was unimpeded.
 A marble stage building was only built in the 1st century BC.
 Additional theatres were built in the Roman period, one in the Roman new city and the other in the sanctuary of Asclepius.

-Trajaneum
+Temple of Trajan (Traianeum)

-On the highest point of the citadel is the Temple for Trajan and Zeus Philios.
+On the highest point of the citadel is the Temple of Trajan, the Traianeum or Trajaneum.
+The Temple is also called the Temple of Zeus Philios, as both Zeus and Trajan were worshiped in the Temple, the former sharing it with the latter.
 The temple sits on a 2.9 m podium on top of a vaulted terrace.
 The temple itself was a Corinthian peripteros temple, about 18 metres wide with six columns on the short sides and nine columns on the long sides, and two rows of columns in antis.
 To the north, the area was closed off by a high stoa, while on the west and east sides it was surrounded by simple ashlar walls, until further stoas were inserted in Hadrian's reign.

 During the excavations fragments of statues of Trajan and Hadrian were found in the rubble of the cella, including their portrait heads, as well as fragments of the cult statue of Zeus Philios.